Hildebrand Law, P.C. mobile logo

 The Court of Appeals sent the issue back to the lower court to resolve.
 It did not order that a particular valuation method is used but suggested that the valuation Devon’s employer placed on the stock options might be a starting point.
 Once a new valuation is placed on the options, the divorce court must recalculate Devon’s gross income and the child support amount.

 If you need information about the effect of stock options on child support in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child support attorneys have over 100 years of combined experience successfully representing clients in child support cases in Arizona.
+Our Arizona child support attorneys have decades of combined experience successfully representing clients in child support cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.